johnston9/shot-caller-production/README.md

 ### Budgeting Software
 - Create professional standard budgets easily, includes Globals.
+  All Budgeting Software testing is covered in the Features section of the Testing page.
+[Testing](/TESTING.md)

-### Login/Register/Logout Pages and Security
+### Login/Register/Logout Pages
+- The user can Register, Login and Logout easily.

+### Security
-- The user can Register, Login and Logout easily and the entire software has both frontend and backend security.
+- The entire software uses both frontend and backend security.

 ### The Home Page
-- This page primarily aims to give the User information about and sell the products.
+- This page primarily aims to give the User information about the products and to sell them.

 ### The Creative, Production and Budgeting Features Explanatory Pages
 - These give brief concise overviews of each feature.

 ### The User's Account Page
-- This page holds all the User's projects and allows the userto create and purchase new projects.
+- This page holds all the User's projects and allows the user to create and purchase new projects.

 ### The Chat page
 - This is where the User can view or add Chats and Comments, it also hols all the Users Profiles.